pnp/sp-starter-kit/source/react-personal-tasks/README.md

 This web part provides you the ability to add a particular user's personal tasks on a web page.
 The web part may be configured to show tasks from Planner or To Do.
 This web part is powered by the Microsoft Graph.

-v2 web part is modified to use Graph Toolkit to expose the personal tasks, which simplifies the implementation.

 This webpart is a technology demostrator of Microsoft Graph Toolkit React components, in particular "Tasks".
-This webpart uses the @microsoft/mgt-react package, which is currently in preview and subject to change.
+This webpart uses the @microsoft/mgt-react and @microsoft/mgt-spfx packages, currently version 2.2.1.

+> `NOTE:` This webpart includes the use the Microsoft Graph Toolkit with React, [@microsoft/mgt-react](https://www.npmjs.com/package/@microsoft/mgt-react).

+> `NOTE:` This webpart includes the use the Microsoft Graph Toolkit with React SPFx, [@microsoft/mgt-spfx](../mgt-spfx/README.md) with a dependency on [mgt-spfx-2.2.1.sppkg](https://github.com/microsoftgraph/microsoft-graph-toolkit/releases) that must be installed to the tenant app catalog.
+By default the Starter Kit will install this additional dependency.

 ![Personal Tasks](./assets/personal-tasks-demo.gif)